 Location: 418 State St. Santa Barbara Ca.

-Description: Now under construction The property owner like many in Santa Barbara and elsewhere could not find an appropriate tenant to take the roughly 6,000 sf long and narrow space fronting what used to be the vibrant retail core of State St. The owner liked our vision and design for The Waterline project in the funk zone which includes Lama Dog, The Nook and Topa Topa Brewing.
+Description: Now Complete!
+The property owner like many in Santa Barbara and elsewhere could not find an appropriate tenant to take the roughly 6,000 sf long and narrow space fronting what used to be the vibrant retail core of State St. The owner liked our vision and design for The Waterline project in the funk zone which includes Lama Dog, The Nook and Topa Topa Brewing.
 They approached us and asked us to provide a direction of how they could best improve the property and find the right tenant.
 We completely reconsidered how the property could be used and accessed to unlock the full potential and provide the best return on investment.
 We envisioned a destination multi-tenant hospitality space that spilled out onto an unused yard at the rear of the building.
 All the interior walls were removed to allow people walking past on State St. to see thru the space and into the rear yard.
 Large openings in the concrete walls were cut to further open up this space and let light pour in.